Summer Research at Carleton

 Students should contact the faculty member with whom they wish to work by February 15 and set up an appointment to discuss the research project and their qualifications for the job.
 Invitations to join a research group will be issued in early March.
 Student who receive invitations to join a research group must make a commitment before leaving campus for spring break.

-Joel Weisberg wishes to hire one student for summer 2013 pulsar research to study general relativity, the interstellar medium, and pulsars’ emission processes: Carleton students, colleagues elsewhere, and Joel are observing pulsars at Green Bank, WV, Arecibo, PR, and Parkes, Australia for a variety of projects.
+Joel will be working with students before and during summer 2015, doing pulsar research to study general relativity, the interstellar medium, and pulsars’ emission processes.
+Carleton students, colleagues elsewhere, and Joel are observing pulsars at Arecibo, PR, Parkes, Australia, and elsewhere for a variety of projects.
 They are studying the properties of pulsars in an effort to understand the underlying emission mechanism; measuring the density, turbulence, and magnetization of the interstellar medium by watching its effects on pulsar signals; and studying Einstein's General Theory of Relativity by carefully observing the orbit and pulseshape of a binary pulsar.

-We would start winter and spring term by reading and discussing articles on these topics, and learning computer programming, so that we can hit the ground running in the summer.
+We would start winter or spring term by reading and discussing articles on these topics, and learning computer programming, so that we can hit the ground running in the summer.
 The projects involve the use of unix, fortran, IDL, and C programs to plan the observations and to analyze the data we collect on these objects; and our own minds to think creatively about the results.
-We will spend our final summer month at the Australia Telescope National Facility near Sydney, Australia.
 Astrophysics I or II is a suggested prerequisite but we can be flexible; most important is a sincere interest in astrophysics.